-Wes Anderson is chiefly known for his distinct, satisfying cinematography.
-The auteur works alongside Robert Yeoman for all of his live-action movies, bringing us the poppy colors and precise symmetry we all love.
+Director Wes Anderson is chiefly known for his distinct, satisfying cinematography.
+The auteur works alongside Robert Yeoman for all of his live-action movies, bringing us the poppy colors and precise symmetry we all know and love.

-The Grand Budapest Hotel doesn't just employ Anderson's standard visual tropes (e.g. still shots, bright matching colors, etc) but a fluid aspect ratio on top of all that.
-In fact, the film movies between three screen sizes, to be precise (because everything about Anderson is precise).
+The Grand Budapest Hotel doesn't just employ Anderson's standard visual tropes (e.g., still shots, bright matching colors, etc.) but also a fluid aspect ratio as the film moves between three screen sizes.

 In layman's terms, Wes Anderson uses a different aspect ratio for each of the eras represented in the film: